Sarekat Islam: Formation

 The predecessor of Sarekat Islam was Sarekat Dagang Islam (Islamic Trade Association, SDI) which was based on a movement in 1909 in Batavia (today's Jakarta) and 1910 in Buitenzorg (today's Bogor), West Java.
 This movement was formed by a journalist Tirto Adhi Soerjo who was a member of priyayi (Javanese noble class).
 Tirto aimed the movement to bring together small-scale pribumi (indigenous) traders and Arab traders unified by the common Islamic religion to advance their economic interests and compete with the Chinese-Indonesian big traders.
-The movement was also a reaction to the intensified activities of the foreign Christian missionary in Indonesia, which strengthened the position of Islam as a rallying point of native Indonesians' struggle against the foreign encroachment.
+The movement was also a reaction to the intensified activities of the foreign Christian missionaries in Indonesia, which strengthened the position of Islam as a rallying point of native Indonesians' struggle against foreign encroachment.
 The movement sparked the interest of Samanhudi, a successful batik trader based in Surakarta.
 In 1911, Samanhudi founded SDI in the city of Surakarta with the help of Tirto.